webguru103/smooch-docs/source/includes/_adding_smooch_ios.md

  * SystemConfiguration.framework
  * UIKit.framework
 1. Add the `-licucore` option to your app's `Other Linker Flags` build setting.
-1. Smooch should now be available to your app and you're ready to add the necessary code to [initialize Smooch in your app](#initialize-smooch-in-your-app).
+1. You're now ready to [initialize Smooch in your app](#import-the-smooch-header-file).

 ## Import the Smooch header file